Shareholder Engagement Policy

-2.1 Consistent with the scope of SRD II, this policy relates to our management of FIE’s client accounts which invest in shares with a listing on an European Economic Area (“EEA”) market or on a comparable market outside the EEA.
+2.1 Consistent with the scope of SRD II, this Policy relates to FI’s management of FIE’s client accounts on behalf of FIE, which invest in shares with a listing on a European Economic Area (“EEA”) market or on a comparable market outside the EEA.

 3.2 Monitoring of companies

-- Our experience shows stewardship concerns are usually best resolved by direct, confidential contact with company officials—whether at the board or management level.
-Escalating an issue beyond that point depends on the materiality of the issue, the company’s responses to past communications and whether we believe such engagement is in our clients’ best interests.
-To encourage a real-time, active engagement dialogue, we prefer either a phone call or in-person meetings with company representatives.
+- FI’s experience shows stewardship concerns are usually best resolved by direct contact with company officials—whether at the board or management level.
+Escalating an issue beyond that point depends on the materiality of the issue, the company’s responses to past communications and whether FI believes such engagement is in the applicable FIE’s clients’ best interests.
+Corporate engagements may consist of letters, emails, conference calls, or in-person meetings with company representatives.
 Each engagement has a defined objective and may include a plan for follow up with the company.
 When appropriate, FI monitors the company’s progress and records milestones along the way.

 - To the extent FIE is authorized and directed to vote proxies on behalf of a client pursuant to the applicable investment management agreement or confidential client agreement, FI, on behalf of FIE, utilizes ISS as a third-party proxy service provider.
 ISS is one of the largest providers of corporate governance solutions with services including objective governance research and analysis, proxy voting and distribution solutions.
-When we vote proxies for clients, we evaluate issues and vote in accordance with what we believe will most likely increase shareholder value.
+When FI votes proxies on behalf of FIE’s clients, FI evaluates issues and votes in accordance with what FI believes will most likely increase shareholder value.
 Additionally, FI has partnered with ISS to create a custom voting policy consistent with FI’s ESG policies made available to all of its, and its affiliates’, clients.
-FI frequently engages with company management on proxy voting issues, particularly where ISS is in disagreement with management.
+FI frequently engages with company management on proxy voting issues.

-- Our Voting Rights and Corporate Actions Policy is available on request.
+- FI’s Corporate Actions Elections Policy is available on request.

-- Consistent with the investment strategies we have implemented for FIE’s clients and the associated investment management agreements or confidential client agreement, as applicable, FI generally engages companies on an individual basis.
-However, there may be circumstances where, consistent with the investment strategy and our policy of seeking to preserve or enhance the value of our investment in the company, it is appropriate for us to lead or participate in initiatives collectively with other investors in the company with a view to effecting change in the company that is the best interests of our investors.
+- Consistent with the investment strategies FI has implemented for FIE’s clients and associated investment management agreements or confidential client agreement, as applicable, FI generally engages companies on an individual basis.
+However, there may be circumstances where, consistent with the investment strategy and FI’s policy of seeking to preserve or enhance the value of FIE’s clients’ investment in the company, it is appropriate for FI to lead or participate in initiatives collectively with other investors in the company with a view to effecting change in the company that is in the best interests of FIE’s clients.